mczerniawski/pChecksAD/docs/Run-Checks.md

-# how to run this
+# Run Examples of pChecksAD

-A sample script that demonstrates a few options
+A sample scripts that demonstrates a few options

 ## Import modules and Create Baseline